-The cmv_c1c2 sector contains Category 1 and 2 CMV emissions from the 2014 NEIv2.
+The cmv\c1c2 sector contains Category 1 and 2 CMV emissions from the 2017 NEI.
 Category 1 and 2 vessels use diesel fuel.
 All emissions in this sector are annual and at county-SCC resolution; however, in the NEI they are provided at the sub-county level (port or underway shape ids) and by SCC and emission type (e.g., hoteling, maneuvering).
 This sub-county data in the NEI are used to create spatial surrogates.
-For more information on CMV sources in the NEI, see Section 4.19 of the 2014NEIv2 TSD.
+For more information on CMV sources in the 2017 NEI, see Section 4.21 of the 2017 NEI TSD.
 C1 and C2 emissions that occur outside of state waters are not assigned to states.
-All CMV emissions in the cmv_c1c2 sector are treated as nonpoint sources and are placed in layer 1 and allocated to grid cells using spatial surrogates.
+All CMV emissions in the cmv\c1c2 sector are treated as hourly gridded point sources with stack parameters that should result in them being placed in layer 1.